 “Self-employed people who write everything off might be able to afford a mortgage, but their taxes don’t reflect that,” says Aragon.
 “For them, hard money loans are their only option.”

 Homeowners facing foreclosure with substantial equity in their home

-Hard money lenders would consider lending to these people if they can be assured that, if the loan goes into default, they can sell the house, pay off the first mortgage and still earn a profit from the sale.
+Although this isn’t a common scenario, some homeowners have a lot of equity in their homes but are at risk of foreclosure.
+Hard money lenders would consider lending in this situation if they can be assured that, should the loan go into default, they can sell the house, pay off the first mortgage and still earn a profit from the sale.

 Pros and cons of hard money loans

 - Flexible loan terms: If you have assets or property to use as collateral, it doesn’t much matter what your credit history looks like when it comes to a hard money loan.
 Hard money lenders tend to be flexible when it comes to negotiating loan terms; they don’t have to adhere to the same regulations that conventional mortgage lenders are subject to.